 The question has lingered for years: Does using a cell phone increase your risk of getting cancer?

-Despite the bulk of research finding no connection, partial results of a long-term, U.S. government study recently generated scary headlines.
+Despite the bulk of research finding no connection, partial results of a long-term, U.S. government study generated scary headlines in 2016.
 It found that rats exposed to the same radiation emitted from cell phones had a higher incidence of two types of rare cancers: malignant gliomas in the brain and schwannomas in the heart.

 - Exposures given to the rats were high — nine hours a day, seven days a week, for two years.
 It’s rare for people to hold cell phones to their heads this long.
 With the advent of texting, it’s rarer these days to even make a call, reducing the amount of radiation received by the brain.

-"This study may raise more questions than it answers, but I think it's important that more research continues on this issue," says Dr. Charles Redfern, medical director of the Laurel Amtower Cancer Institute and Neuro-Oncology Center at Sharp HealthCare.
-"Though the evidence so far doesn't prove cell phones cause cancer, limiting your exposure to radiation from cell phones can make sense."
+“It’s important that research continues on this issue,” says Dr. Charles Redfern, medical director of the Laurel Amtower Cancer Institute and Neuro-Oncology Center at Sharp HealthCare.
+“Though the evidence so far doesn’t prove cell phones cause cancer, limiting your exposure to radiation from cell phones can make sense.”